-The Udall Foundation is organized into two distinct program areas with separate funding structures: Education programs and the National Center.
+The Udall Foundation is organized into two distinct program areas with separate funding structures: Education Programs and the National Center.
 Agency leadership, finance, operations, communications, and data and information technology employees support both program areas.
-As described in the sections below, employees are funded either by annually appropriated funds, or a mix of funding sources.
+As described in the sections below, employees are funded either by annually appropriated funds, other than annually appropriated funds, or a mix of funding sources.

 Program FTEs Status Treasury Account Type

-Education National Center Leadership; Finance 4.5 13.5 11 Exempt Exempt Exempt Trust Fund Environmental Dispute Resolution Fund Shared by both accounts No-year No-year No-year
+Education National Center Leadership; Finance; Operations; Comms; 4 13 12 Exempt Exempt Exempt Trust Fund Environmental Dispute Resolution Fund Shared by both accounts No-year No-year No-year

-Operations; Comms; Data and IT
+Data and IT